arjo31/medical-chatbot-using-phi3mini/README.md

    streamlit run app.py
    ```

    The app will now run in your local machine.
+Please feel free to test it out and suggest any changes.